blacklanternsecurity/bbot/docs/how_it_works.md

 ## How BBOT Modules Work Together

-Each BBOT module does one specific task, like query an API for subdomains, or run a tool like `nuclei`.
-They are carefully designed to work together in an efficient and very effective way.
+Each BBOT module does one specific task, such as querying an API for subdomains, or running a tool like `nuclei`, and is carefully designed to work together with other modules inside BBOT's recursive system.

 For example, the `portscan` module consumes `DNS_NAME`, and produces `OPEN_TCP_PORT`.
 The `sslcert` module consumes `OPEN_TCP_PORT` and produces `DNS_NAME`.
 You can see how even these two modules, when enabled together, will feed each other recursively.